dboland/minc/BUILD.md

 **Warning**: if you go forward, be advised that the MSYS system running MinGW will be modified to function as an OpenBSD system.
 Your MinGW installation will be left completely untouched, but the MSYS system running it, will not.
-If you already use MinGW and expect it to continue creating Windows programs, you should **not** go ahead and build the MinC Unix emulator.
+This means that you will still be able to compile Windows programs (.exe), but not libraries (.dll and .a), because your */include*, */local/bin* and */lib* directories will be used for OpenBSD.

 ## Step 1: build the kernel